meshery/meshery/docs/pages/features/playground.md

 #### Question: Will I lose my Meshery designs in the Cloud Native Playground?
-**Answer:** _No, all of the designs that you have created in the Meshery Playground are saved to your user account and will be available to you each time that you sign into your account.
+**Answer:** _No, all of the designs that you have created in the Meshery Playground are saved to your user account and will be available to you each time you sign into your account.
 Your designs will be available in the Meshery Playground and any your other Meshery deployments, too._

 _In other words, all work done in MeshMap Designer is persisted to your user account._